 If the situation ends badly

 Considering the news you are going to deliver, it is more than likely that the situation will end badly.
-After all, who amongst us would receive this news with enthusiasm.
-Indeed, it is more normal if we react with disbelief and then anger.
+After all, who amongst us would receive this news with enthusiasm?
+Indeed, it is more normal to react with disbelief and anger.